awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    ```

 **Note**
-The `--managed` option for Amazon EKS [Managed Node Groups](managed-node-groups.md) is currently only supported on Kubernetes 1\.14 clusters\.
+The `--managed` option for Amazon EKS [Managed Node Groups](managed-node-groups.md) is currently only supported on Kubernetes 1\.14 and later clusters\.
 We recommend that you use the latest version of Kubernetes that is available in Amazon EKS to take advantage of the latest features\.
 If you choose to use an earlier Kubernetes version, you must remove the `--managed` option\.
 For more information on the available options for eksctl create cluster, see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.

      ```